dsl-logo

 Car loan interest rates generally come in ranges.
 This is the same for other kinds of personal loans.
 Where your actual rate will sit within the lender's rate range will depend on your application.

+The riskier your car loan application is, the higher the interest will be.
 This is why it's very important to take 'advertised rates' on car loans with a large pinch of salt.

 10 factors that determine your (actual) car loan interest rate